Hocking College recently became one of 35 secondary schools to be awarded a Choose Ohio First grant worth $65,600.

 “The scholarship recipients will also receive access to resources and opportunities that are part of the Choose Ohio First program,” Penwell added.
 “We're looking forward to how this grant will create opportunities for learning and growth as we provide students an education for a career path that is growing and in-demand.”

 The Choose Ohio First scholarship program – which began in 2008 – aims to increase the number of students who reside in Ohio to enroll in specific areas of study at public and independent colleges and universities in the Buckeye state.
 While Hocking College’s grant only applies to computer science, grants to other schools include area of study in:

 Where can students study computer science locally?

-The hands-on curriculum is designed to teach students how to react cyber-attacks, and how to prevent hackers from stealing data and creating havoc within network systems.
+The hands-on curriculum is designed to teach students how to react to cyberattacks and how to prevent hackers from stealing data and creating havoc within network systems.

 Hocking College’s smaller class sizes provide students with the one-on-one time with their instructors they’ll need to become proficient in both operating systems and networking technologies.

 Students also have opportunities to obtain additional certifications courtesy of Hocking College’s partnership with the Cisco Networking Academy.